 Minnesota Legal Compliance

 Towns 6-2

-Towns Government Auditing Standards 6-3
+Towns - Government Auditing Standards 6-4

 Combined Report

 Report on Internal Control Over Financial Reporting

 and on Compliance and Other Matters Based on an Audit

 of Financial Statements Performed in Accordance with

-Government Auditing Standards 6-4
+Government Auditing Standards 6-6

-Independent auditor's report for Towns.
-(Note: Eliminate this paragraph from the report)
+Independent auditor's report for towns.
+(Note: Eliminate this paragraph in red before issuing the report.
+Professional guidance can be found at AU-C 806.)